-There are only two types of streetlights within the RDN streetlighting local service areas.
-There is the most common cobra-head streetlights that you see attached to hydro poles and there are several different styles of ornamental streetlights which are independent, free-standing and serviced through underground wiring in newer subdivisions.
+There are two types of streetlights within the RDN streetlighting local service areas.
+The most common are the LED lamps that you see attached to wooden BC Hydro poles.
+The other style is steel ornamental poles/lampheads, which are serviced via underground wiring.

 Getting Streetlight Service

 To join or create a streetlighting service area and get streetlights installed, please submit a letter or email to the General Manager of Regional & Community Utilities.
 Generally speaking, a request may be supported as follows:

 - Where there is a need to improve vehicle and pedestrian safety;

 - Where a series of lights is needed (not just one);

 - Where there is written documentation of neighbourhood support; and

 - Where the owners who benefit from the streetlighting service are willing to pay the costs of installation and annual hydro usage.